Knowledge base

 1000 FAQs, 500 tutorials and explanatory videos.
 Here, there are only solutions!

-This guide details the characters allowed and valid when you need to create a domain name (of 63
+This guide details the accepted and valid characters when you need to create a domain name (up to 63

 Preamble

-- The characters allowed in a domain name are determined by the technical standards defined by the domain name regulator, generally the Internet Corporation for Assigned Names and Numbers (ICANN) worldwide, and by national or regional regulatory bodies, such as the French Domain Name Regulatory Authority (AFNIC) for .fr domains in France.
+- The allowed characters in a domain name are determined by the technical standards defined by the domain name regulatory body, generally the Internet Corporation for Assigned Names and Numbers (ICANN) globally, and by national or regional regulatory bodies, such as the French Domain Name Regulatory Authority (AFNIC) for .fr domains in France.

-- To understand the opportunities at the level of an email address itself (separate part coming from before the arobase @), take notice of this other guide.
+- To understand the possibilities offered at the level of an email address itself (distinct part coming before the at sign @), refer to this other guide.

 Special characters, accents (punnycode)...